Q: Do you fertilize mangos and other tropicals now or wait till blossoms set? (asked mid November)

 Start fertilizing in spring, late February or March depending on the forecast, then about every 3 months @package directions, or every month with a smaller amount.
 Same with foliar micronutrient3 spray (before 9am or after 5pm to avoid leaf burn) every 3 months, or even better, 1/3 strength monthly.

-For mangos, here are special instructions from Noris Ledesma1, one of the tropical fruit curators at Fairchild Gardens (they have a mango grove in Homestead with 600+ mango varieties):
+For mangos, here are special instructions from Noris Ledesma1, tropical fruit curator at Fairchild Gardens (they have a mango grove in Homestead with 600+ mango varieties):

 Nitrogen (N) makes the fruit green, potassium (K) gives it good color.
 Mangos don’t need extra nitrogen or phosphorous, so don’t use a lot of mulch or regular fertilizer.
 Just use 0-0-50 (or 0-0-20) for mangos.
 For best color, add potassium (K) once when the blooms first come out and again when the fruit is <1⁄2”.
 Fertilize with 2/3 cup at the dripline2 (1/3C for small trees).
 Fertilize again on picking / pruning day (typically in June/July).
 Use foliar micronutrient3 spray about a week before fruit is ready.
 Last fertilization should be the end of September.
 Mango trees need little or no extra water once established and fruit better when dry, dry being one of the triggers that induces flowering.
 The other trigger is cold weather.